 He has a Master’s Degree (Economic History) from the University of Edinburgh and an Honorary Doctorate from the University of Glasgow.

 “I am pleased to be a part of TTF’s Advisory Board because there is universal shared interest in fair, safe, stable and efficient financial goods and services.”

-Throughout JB has been a vocal campaigner for better fund governance.
-A campaigner for professionalism and better standards in fund investing and due diligence; as Director of the Association of Professional Fund Investors he leads a global team to tackle issues arising from transparency, sustainability and technology.
-As Author of ‘#NewFundOrder’ and Co-Author of ‘The WealthTec Book’, JB has been a thought leader in the digitalisation and sustainability of asset management, speaking and writing globally.
+As a Non Executive Director (NED) JB continues to be a vocal campaigner for better fund governance and value.
+A campaigner for professionalism and better standards in fund investing and due diligence; as Emeritus of the Association of Professional Fund Investors he previously led a global team to tackle issues arising from transparency, sustainability and technology.
+As Author of ‘#NewFundOrder’ and Co-Author of ‘The WealthTec Book’ and ‘Paytech Book’ JB has been a thought leader in the digitalisation and sustainability of asset management, speaking and writing globally.

 Margaret is a Pensions Professional and experienced Non-Executive Director, focused on good outcomes and high-quality services that don’t cost the earth.

 She is a Non-Executive Director of the Pensions Regulator and an Independent Non-Executive Director of XPS Pensions Group plc.
 She is also an Independent Non Exec Director of the Phoenix Group With Profits Committees, having previously served as a Member of their IGC for almost three years.
 She previously held Partner and Director level positions with leading employee benefit and financial services companies.